debjazkb297/os2borgerpc-kiosk-rpi-image/README.md

    - `network-config`

 3. Validate the contents of `network-config`.
 It will be inserted into /etc/netplan/config.yml and thereby become the network setup for your RPI.
 You might have different networking preferences.
 The provided version both support wired connection and wifi.
 Please provide the SSID you want the RPI to connect to.
-4. Now your can insert the SD-card into the RPI and boot. **IMPORTANT**: Your RPI **must** be connected to the internet during first boot
+4. Now you can insert the SD-card into the RPI and boot. **IMPORTANT**: Your RPI **must** be connected to the internet during first boot
  On first boot cloud-init configures the RPI and installs the OS2BorgerPC client.
 Wait for cloud-init to finish.
 It can take a few minutes.
 5. Now you are ready to connect the RPI to OS2BorgerPC Admin.
 Run `sudo os2borgerpc_kiosk_setup` as you would normally do after installing a OS2BorgerPC Kiosk PC.